mpv-player/mpv/DOCS/man/en/options.rst

     :BT.601:        ITU-R BT.601 (SD)
     :BT.709:        ITU-R BT.709 (HD)
     :SMPTE-240M:    SMPTE-240M
-    :sd:            alias for BT.601
-    :hd:            alias for BT.709
-    :0:             compatibility alias for auto (do not use)
-    :1:             compatibility alias for BT.601 (do not use)
-    :2:             compatibility alias for BT.709 (do not use)
-    :3:             compatibility alias for SMPTE-240M (do not use)

 --colormatrix-input-range=<color-range>
     YUV color levels used with YUV to RGB conversion.
 This option is only